mqpiffle/fruitcakes-fruits/README.md

 Middleware is processed by a function in the utils directory `utils/middleqare.js`.

 This middleware function takes one argument, app, and processes requests through our middleware.

+## Relationships

+One to many:
+    - One user can have many routes
+    - One fruit can have many comments

+Fruits are connected to Users through tthe `fruit.owner` field via the `objectId` reference.

+Comments are connected to Fruits as an array of subdocuments at `fruit.comments`.

+Users are connected to comments via `objectId` reference at `comment.author`.

+This is an enitity relationship diagram (not shown).
+This accurately describes the relationships between the documents of this project.